RVledder/goodwe-to-tibber/src/goodwe/README.md

 > Note: Somehow the end points require that the tokens are encoded with [btoa](https://developer.mozilla.org/en-US/docs/Web/API/Window/btoa) and not a different base64 encoding. (because btoa adds padding characters '=' to ensure the output length is a multiple of 4)

-The "CrossLogin" end-point then in turn returns a token object which you can then use in other requests for authentication.
+The "CrossLogin" end-point then in turn returns a **short-lived** token object which you can then use in other requests for authentication.

 The token object contains the following: